Nottuswara

-Sometimes the name "nottuswara" is used to refer to other compositions based on Western notes, not necessarily by Muthuswami Dikshitar.
+Sometimes the name "nottuswaram" is used to refer to other compositions based on Western notes, not necessarily by Muthuswami Dikshitar.

 Violin

 According to one popular account, the violin was introduced into Carnatic music by Baluswami Dikshitar (1786–1858), the younger brother of Muthuswami Dikshitar.
-He encountered the instrument being played by British bands in colonial Madras, and decided to learn it.
+He encountered the instrument being played by British bands in colonial Madras Chennai, and decided to learn it.
 The music was mostly Irish and Scottish fiddling, rather than Western classical music.
 After three years of lessons, he adapted the violin to Carnatic music.
 It is believed that Muthuswami Dikshitar composed these lyrics to aid his brother master the plain notes on the violin.

 Publication history

 They were first documented in print by C. P. Brown in 1833.
 In 1893, Manali Chinnaswamy Mudaliar published them with European notation, and in 1905, they were compiled by Subbarama Dikshitar as 'Prathamaabhyaasa pustakamu' in Telugu.
 In recent years, Kanniks Kannikeswaran has researched these compositions further, found the sources of a few compositions, and given several lectures.